phdepaula/Pok-mon-Listing/README.md

 Open the file **index.html** in your browser.

-> **Note**: The project has two themes one dark and one light.
+> **Note:** The project has two themes one dark and one light.
 To toggle them, just click on the images of a sun or a moon in the upper right corner.